Pragmatic UX Design

 Severe Feature Bloat

-An honest, common-sense heuristic evaluation, complemented by insights from the sales and support teams, sometimes works best.
-That’s how we approached the re-prioritization of features aimed at end-users, the citizens.
+An honest, common sense heuristic evaluation, complemented by insights from the sales and support teams, sometimes works best.
+That’s how I approached the re-prioritization of features aimed at end-users, the citizens.

 Less than 1% usage